 While some of his performances later performances don’t always have the spark of his earlier ones, his 1930s Liszt performances are almost beyond belief, and some live recordings from the early 1930s demonstrate a prodigious technique.
 A stupendous talent.

-An unusual pianist who died on the stage of Carnegie Hall in 1951.
+An interesting pianist who died on the stage of Carnegie Hall in 1951.
 While some may be turned off by the excessive speed of his performances, I adore the thrill of his interpretations and there is plenty of musicality.
 Anyone who feels that today’s pianists have better technique should listen to his performance of Balakirev’s Islamey.

 This aristocratic pianist is always marvelous to listen to.
 He is particularly known for his Rachmaninoff and Chopin performances.
 An unpublished 1946 broadcast of the Rhapsody on a Theme of Paganini is one of the greatest piano performances ever recorded.